monad-devrel/monad-china101-demo/CONTRIBUTING.md

 Thank you for investing your time in contributing to Scaffold-ETH 2!

-This guide aims to provide an overview of the contribution workflow to help us make the contribution process effective for everyone involved.
+This guide aims to provide an overview of the contribution workflow to help streamline the contribution process for all participants.

 ## About the Project